OpenCLIM/global-flood-impact-buildings/README.md

 # vector-mesh
-This model takes national scale datasets and clips them to a geographical area.
+This model takes building polygons supplied by the user, clips the data to the domain and ensures the data is in the correct projection.

 ## Description
 The CityCAT model relies on building footprint data.
 Open source data can be obtained from Open Street Map (https://www.openstreetmap.org/),